-The board which oversees Te Urewera in the Bay of Plenty says it is reviewing hunting permits to create a more efficient system.
+The which oversees Te Urewera in the Bay of Plenty says it is reviewing hunting permits to create a more efficient system.

-As of July, Te Urewera National Park became a new legal entity governed by a board of Ngai Tuhoe and Crown appointees
+As of July, Te Urewera National Park became a new legal entity governed by a of Ngai Tuhoe and Crown appointees

 Mr Kruger said the review is about improving health and safety issues and making it a more efficient system and more equal for everyone.

 This would also benefit the environment and biodiversity of Te Urewera, he said.
 The new process would include more protections, such as using information from microchips in pets to track lost hunting dogs.

 Minister of Maori Development, Waiariki MP Te Ururoa Flavell, said Tuhoe has not stopped hunters accessing Te Urewera indefinitely.